Backpacker Travel Application Design

 This is the Affinity map we sorted out

-This was a great experience for my team member and I to dive deep and get explored in UX world.
+This was a great experience for my team members and I to dive deep and explore in UX world.
 There is definitely more room for improvement and iteration on Wayfarer in the near future.
 After the user Testings, we kept many of the users’ comments into consideration: